-While Google Adsense has several awesome benefits, it also comes with quite a few drawbacks and is therefore not always something that we recommend to new bloggers.
+While Google Adsense for blogs has several awesome benefits, it also comes with quite a few drawbacks and is therefore not always something that we recommend to new bloggers.

 P.S.
 If you’re curious about how exactly AdSense works and read the nitty-gritty details, you can check out Google’s help page here.

 I totally get the appeal of putting ads up on your blog!

 Ads are great because they don’t require a ton of extra effort beyond the initial setup.

 They are an incredibly passive source of blogging income and the other ways to monetize definitely require a lot more time and effort.

 If you’re certain you want to monetize with ads, Google’s AdSense platform is definitely the easiest way to get started.

 But as you may have begun to figure out… “Easiest” in the blogging world almost always comes with strings attached in the form of drawbacks (usually related to earnings!).